Asthowen/AsthoBin/README.md

 ```bash
 git clone https://github.com/Asthowen/AsthoBin.git && cd AsthoBin
 ```
-**For the next step you need to have Rust and Cargo installed on your PC, for that follow the [official documentation](https://www.rust-lang.org/tools/install).**
+**For the next step you need to have Rust and Cargo installed on your PC, for that follow the [official documentation](https://www.rust-lang.org/tools/install).
+You will also need [pnpm](https://pnpm.io/).**

 Install diesel-cli:
 ```bash